5 lessons I learned from a decade working with Steve Jobs (and advising other rock-star founders)

 Voice is as much the “why” and “how” as the “what” of a company.
 If a business is a rational equation, we like to think a brand voice is its beating heart.
 The founder’s opportunity is to build from their experience to craft a unique company unlike those that have come before them.

 Sara Menker drew on her childhood in Ethiopia, where she experienced that country’s famine, and her professional training as a commodity trader to found Gro Intelligence, an AI platform that illuminates the relationship between our food supply and climate change.
 Menker saw, in a way few others could, the opportunity to bring together ecology and economy.
 Gro’s mantra: “See the big picture, act on small details.”
-Toni Davidson channeled his environmental activism to start oat milk pioneer Oatly, which has lost none of its founder’s quirkiness even as it has become a market leader and publicly held company.
+Toni Petersson channeled his environmental activism to start oat milk pioneer Oatly, which has lost none of its founder’s quirkiness even as it has become a market leader and publicly held company.
 Davidson quite literally used his own voice on the Super Bowl this year, singing ‘Wow no Cow!’ in the middle of a field, in one of the most memorable spots of the year.

 If you can create something whose voice builds a compelling human connection that appeals to your heart- in addition to a product that appeals to your head, then you might just have the makings of a long term, sustainable company.